Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Model Formulation

 As before, we augment this definition so that it holds in yielded and unyielded regions: we define $Y\equiv\max(0,\mathcal{Y})$, which obeys $\Psi=1-\epsilon Y+O(\epsilon^2)$, with $Y=0$ corresponding to regions of unyielded fluid.
-Finally, substituting these expressions into \eqref{LWevoleqn}-\eqref{f1f2defns}, and linearising in $\epsilon$, gives
+Where $Y>0$, the fluid is yielded, and the flow structure is qualitatively the same as in the long-wave model.
+The value of $Y$ then indicates the boundary between the shear-dominated and plug-like regions of flow.
+The axial velocity \eqref{LWvelocity} becomes $\hat{w} = \epsilon^3w + O(\epsilon^4)$, where the thin-film axial velocity is